-The laboratory specialist will run tests on the blood sample to see how fast blood clots dissolve.
+A sample of blood sample will be taken from a vein.
+The lab will run tests on the blood sample to see how fast blood clots dissolve.
 The dissolving of blood clots is called fibrinolysis.

 The test can also be used to monitor patients who are on streptokinase or urokinase therapy for acute MI (heart attack).

 A normal value will range from 90 minutes to 6 hours.
 Euglobulin clot lysis is normally complete within 2 to 4 hours.

 Note: Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

 A longer-than-normal ELT time may be due to: